Alexei Melnichuk: Playing career

 After completing the season with the Solar Bears, Melnichuk's KHL rights were traded by SKA Saint Petersburg to HC Sochi on 6 May 2022.
 Opting to halt his North American career, Melnichuk was later signed by Sochi to a two-year contract on 11 May 2022.

 During the 2022–23 season, Melnichuk made 8 appearances with Sochi before he was initially loaned to Traktor Chelyabinsk for the remainder of the season on 21 October 2022.
 After two months with Traktor, Melnichuk was again on the move and signed a two-way contract with Avangard Omsk on 21 December 2022.

+Melnichuk made just two appearances with Avangard Omsk before his rights were traded in the off-season in a return to his former club, Torpedo Nizhny Novgorod, on 20 July 2023.
+He was promptly signed to a one-year contract for the 2023–24 season.
+Before making an appearance with Torpedo, Melnichuk left the club following an injury and moved to fellow KHL outfit, Lokomotiv Yaroslavl, on 28 December 2023.